HP319193/prisme.ai/docs/docs/en/examples/form-genai.md

 1. **Preparing Chat Completion:**
    - Before the SendMail instruction in your automation, add a "Chat Completion" instruction to initiate communication with OpenAI.
    - Click "+" next to Messages to add a new message.
 Set the role to `System` and fill in the prompt with the context or instruction for OpenAI, guiding it on how to analyze the incoming message.
+For example "Given the following customer inquiry, categorize it as either sales, support, or careers.
+Provide your categorization based on the content.
+Answer only with category nothing else."

 2. **Capturing User Inquiry:**
    - Again, click "+" next to Messages to add another message.
 This time, set the role to `User` and use `{{payload.message}}` as the prompt content.
 This ensures the user's actual inquiry from the form submission is fed into OpenAI for analysis.